vmware/cloud-provider-for-cloud-director/README.md

 ```shell
 kubectl patch deployment -n kube-system vmware-cloud-director-ccm -p '{"spec": {"template": {"spec": {"containers": [{"name": "vmware-cloud-director-ccm", "image": "projects.registry.vmware.com/vmware-cloud-director/cloud-provider-for-cloud-director:1.1.2.latest"}]}}}}'
 ```

+### Virtual Service Shared IP (VCD >= 10.4)
+As of CPI 1.2, the `enableVirtualServiceSharedIP` feature allows utilizing a feature in VCD >= 10.4 in which multiple virtual services can be created with the same external ip and different ports.
+This removes the need to create a dnat rule.
+`enableVirtualServiceSharedIP` must be set to `true` to use this feature.

+Note: if `enableVirtualServiceSharedIP`  is set to `true` and `oneArm` is not `nil`, this means that the virtual services will share an internal ip instead of an external ip.
+DNAT rules are used to map the shared internal ip to an external ip.

 ## Troubleshooting
 ### Log VCD requests and responses